ishirnama/ishirnama.github.io/_pages/about.md

   - /about.html
 ---

-I am a **first-year undergraduate student in Artificial Intelligence and Computer Science at the University of Edinburgh**, with strong interests in **machine learning, data analysis, and computational physics**.
+Hi I'm Ishir, a student at the University of Edinburgh studying Artificial Intelligence and Computer Science.
+I'm currently in my first year taking the [Introduction to Computation](http://www.drps.ed.ac.uk/23-24/dpt/cxinfr08025.htm) course.
+I have strong interests in **machine learning, data analysis, and computational physics**.
+Some of the projects I've workd on this year ranges over the domains of **Audio Machine Learning, Geophysical Data Analysis and User Behavior & Demand Analysis**.
+I have a strong background in Python and Java and am currently learning Haskell and C.

 My work focuses on applying **statistical modelling, algorithmic thinking, and scientific computing** to complex, real-world datasets — particularly in settings inspired by **physics, engineering, and emerging computational technologies**.
 I enjoy working at the intersection of theory and practice, combining mathematical reasoning with efficient implementation.